 Residency & Citizenship Services

-RAICES provides legal services to asylum-seekers that may be eligible to obtain relief under several humanitarian bases.
+RAICES provides legal services to asylum-seekers that may be eligible to obtain relief on humanitarian grounds.
 The primary claim for asylum could be on account of race, religion, nationality, political opinion, or membership in a particular social group.
-Individuals who have been persecuted or who have a credible fear of persecution and who are unable or unwilling to avail themselves of the protection of their country of origin can apply for asylum protection from the U.S. government.
+Individuals who have been persecuted or have a credible fear of persecution and are unable or unwilling to avail themselves of the protection of their country of origin can apply for asylum protection from the U.S. government.

 RAICES serves community members in all of our Texas regions in defending themselves against deportation in Immigration Court.
-Our attorneys represent people in detention who are seeking release through bond, and we handle a full range of defenses both for people in detention and those who are fighting their court cases following release.
-To request help in defending a case in Immigration Court, you or your family can call the RAICES office nearest to you, or if your home is in San Antonio, please call our Immigration Detention Hotline at (800) 409-2893.
+RAICES attorneys represent people in detention who are seeking release through bond, and we handle a full range of defenses both for people in detention and those who are fighting their court cases following release.